 - Trends Radar: Innovation comes from the ability to see the obvious, and so the first step in the loop is to establish a form of “trends radar” that keeps you attuned to the future.
 Everyone throughout the organization should be prepared to keep a constant eye out for new developments and opportunities that might impact your business or market, and that might provide opportunities for innovation.
 They should also be watching for trends, issues, or signs that might indicate a potential threat or looming challenge.
 Everyone needs to understand that having a good radar can help the organization spot future opportunities and act upon them, as well as do what is necessary to ward off and deal with potential threats.

 - Trends Receiver: Having your people watch for trends, developments, all issues all around them is the first step in the loop; the second is to instill in them the confidence to share these observations with everyone in the organization.
 You can call this a collaborative capability: a cultural willingness to share information,

-- Trends Transmitter: A good trends receiver is critical to gathering all of the observations that your people have, but without a transmitter the ideas will go nowhere.
-The trends transmitter is the process of taking the observations and ideas generated from the receiver, sifting through them and finding the ones that might be important.
-This is a project and strategic oriented role, as well as an embedded cultural insight.
+- Trends Transmitter: A good trends receiver is critical to gather all of the observations that your people have, but without a transmitter, the ideas will go nowhere.
+The trends transmitter is the process of taking the observations and ideas generated from the receiver, sifting through them, and finding the ones that might be important.
+This is a project and strategic-oriented role, as well as an embedded cultural insight.

 - Innovation Trap: Many of the ideas that your trends radar might spot and share won’t make sense, and might be meaningless in the grand context of things.
 But on occasion, critical information will emerge that might spell a brilliant opportunity or a significant threat.
 When that happens, you must be able to turn those observations into actionable plans.
 The trap is a formalized or informal process that takes the best potential observations from the trends transmitter and turns them into concrete ideas and plans.